 - Collecting empirical data and information on program needs in the region and the state;

-- Identifying emerging fields and degree opportunities that further CSUCI's mission;
+- Identifying emerging fields and degree opportunities that further CI's mission;

 - Soliciting input from campus and community constituencies on program priorities;